 Confidentiality

+A Target Article may be confidential or non-confidential at the discretion of the author; but non-confidential publication is also subject to Editorial approval.

-All the material that forms part of the Community Review process and which is restricted to accredited Contributors must be treated as confidential amongst the Contributors in perpetuity.
-(The confidentiality requirement allows Contributors to discuss material amongst themselves, including off-line, but not with non-Contributors).
+All the feedback that forms part of the Community Review process is confidential in perpetuity.

-Confidentiality applies equally to the “target article”, to the community review and to responses by the author of the target article.
+Contributors may discuss confidential material amongst themselves but not with non-Contributors; discussion may be on- or off-line (e.g. by telephone or email).

+Where material is designated as confidential, it is published by ASO in such a way that access is restricted by the website software to people who are logged in and who have the necessary permissions.

 Civility and Author Standards

 High standards of civility are expected in any review or responses to reviews.
 Please refer to the ASO Standards for Authors, which include our Netiquette standards and which are applicable to all reviews and commentaries.